openharmony/docs/en/application-dev/quick-start/module-configuration-file.md

 The OpenHarmony system imposes a strict rule on the presence of application icons.
 If no icon is configured in the HAP file of an application, the system uses the icon specified in the **app.json** file as the application icon and displays it on the home screen.

-Touching this icon will direct the user to the application details screen in **Settings**.
+Touching this icon will direct the user to the application details screen in **Settings**, as shown in Figure 1.

 To hide an application icon from the home screen, you must configure the **AllowAppDesktopIconHide** privilege.
 For details, see [Application Privilege Configuration Guide](../../device-dev/subsystems/subsys-app-privilege-config-guide.md).

+**Objectives**:

+This requirement on application icons is intended to prevent malicious applications from deliberately configuring no icon to block uninstallation attempts.

 **Setting the application icon to be displayed on the home screen**: